Feed (Anderson novel): Consumerism

-Anderson depicts the failing futuristic society as an outcome of constant consumerist influence through his characters' dialogue, thought, and description of their surrounding environment.
+Anderson depicts the failing futuristic society as an outcome of constant consumerist influence through his characters' dialogue, thoughts, and description of their surrounding environment.
 His comment on the disintegration of the natural environment aligns with the disposable representation of consumerist desire.
 The environmental state is presented as the fault of consumerism, as it leads to the characters' lack of political awareness.
 Anderson shows the characters' complete obliviousness to the dangers of trademarked clouds, meat walls, and toxic oceans, as a result of their feed.
 The deteriorating environment exemplifies the characters' dependence on consumerism for their sense of identity.

-As the novel progresses, the illusion of consumer gratification is represented directly through the girls' near hourly trips to the bathroom to keep with the hair style and fashion trends.
+As the novel progresses, the illusion of consumer gratification is represented directly through the girls' near-hourly trips to the bathroom to keep up with the hairstyle and fashion trends.
 The girls' identity is absent without their ability to adhere to trends and current styles, furthering Anderson's point of dehumanization through a consumerist society.
-Also highlighted is Anderson's display of a nagging presence of advertisements and propaganda, endlessly directing the characters towards their next purchase.
+Also highlighted is Anderson's display of a nagging presence of advertisements and propaganda, endlessly directing the characters toward their next purchase.

 Titus and his friends receive consumerist influence from constant ad flows through their feeds as well as their buyer's education from School™.
 The feed itself is considered a tool for education, but it is controlled by major corporations with the intent of creating consumer profiles.
 In this sense, it is simply another outlet for the consumerist narrative of the novel.
 Most evident of the feed's anti-education objective is Titus's apparent lack of skills in reading and writing, and his sparse vocabulary.
 This reinforces the idea that critical thinking is not a necessity in the interest of the corporations.